 In 1998 Finland’s Radiolinja (now Elisa) started to sell the first downloadable content for mobile phones — it was a ring tone.
 Mobile payments were tested in the same year in Finland and Sweden and were used for purchasing drinks and for parking fees collection.
 The first banking/credit commercial payment system was launched in 1999 in the Philippines.
 1999 is the year of internet services introduction on mobile phones by NTT DoCoMo (Japan).

 2002 — First Mobile Devices with Cameras Became Available

-The first mobile device with camera was invented in 1997 by French entrepreneur Philippe Kahn.
-He took a first photo with a mobile phone; it was a photoof his newborn daughter Sophie.
-Commercial launch of such devices followed in 2002 when Nokia 7650 and the Sanyo SPC-5300 with built-in cameras became available for consumers.
+The first mobile device with the camera was invented in 1997 by French entrepreneur Philippe Kahn.
+He took the first photo with a mobile phone; it was a photo of his newborn daughter Sophie.
+The commercial launch of such devices followed in 2002 when Nokia 7650 and the Sanyo SPC-5300 with built-in cameras became available for consumers.

 2007 – iPhone was Released

 June 29, 2007, is the date of the first iPhone official release which caused a real stir among consumers.
 People queued overnight to be among the first to get their hands on Apple’s smartphone.
 The iPhone had 9В cm (3.5 in) touch screen covered with scratch-resistant glass and was running on the Apple iOS mobile operating system.
 The iPhone was described as a combination of three separate devices — a mobile phone, an iPod and an internet communicator.
 Apple’s smartphone was one of the first devices to make incredible use of touch screen controls on mobile phones. iPhone bragged of a touchpad keyboard, photo library, and a visual voicemail box.